plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 a result relevant to the "main control flow" of the application.

 An example could be sending an e-mail to inform the users of the application about the availability of some result.
-If we assume that potential errors are logged by that component directly, this component would not produce any relevant result.
+If we assume that potential errors are handled by that component directly, this component would not produce any result relevant for the main thread.

 In such a case the "main control flow" could just "fire" some concurrent task, e.g. spawn a thread, and "forget" about it immediately, so no collaboration across threads would be needed.

 ### Parallel.ForEach